SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 The client MUST issue distinct redirection URI that incorporates this unique connection context identifier.
 When initiating an authorization request, the client MUST store this identifier in the user's session.
 When an authorization response was received on the redirection URI endpoint, clients MUST also check that a context identifier matches with the one in the distinct redirection URI.
 If there is a mismatch, the client MUST abort the flow.

 ## Session Fixation {#SessionFixation}
-Session fixation attacks can occur when the client relies on an authorization session fixated through a URL, instead of the existing user-agent session, to identify the user at the redirection endpoint.
+Session fixation attacks can occur when a confidential OAuth client relies on an authorization session fixated through a URL, instead of the established user session, to identify the user at the redirection endpoint.
-The authorization session alone is then used to determine the intended recipient of the access token at the client.
-Although it is derived from the user-agent session, the client may fail to validate the authorization session's binding to the user-agent session.
+The authorization session alone is then used to determine which user the access token is associated with at the client.
+Although the authorization session is derived from the user's session, the client may fail to validate that the two sessions are properly bound.
-This can be the case, for example, if the `state` parameter is used to carry application state, or if a session identifier is introduced into the OAuth flow.
+This can be the case, for example, if the `state` parameter is used to carry application state, or if a separate session identifier is introduced into the OAuth flow.

-In a session fixation attack, the attacker (attacker (A1) in {{Section 3 of !RFC9700}}) attempts to trick a victim into completing an OAuth flow that the attacker initated at the client, thereby linking the resulting access token to the attacker's own session with the client.
+In a session fixation attack, the attacker (attacker (A1) in {{Section 3 of !RFC9700}}) attempts to trick a victim into completing an OAuth flow that the attacker initiated at the client, thereby linking the resulting access token to the attacker's own session with the client.
 The goal is to associate the attacker's session at the client with the victim's resources or identity, thereby giving the attacker at least limited access to the victim's resources.
 This contrasts with Cross-Site Request Forgery (CSRF) attacks (see {{Section 4.7 of !RFC9700}}), which cause a victim to access the attacker's resources.

 Note that this section focuses on the authorization code grant.
 For similar attacks in Cross-device OAuth flows, see {{Section 4 of CDFS}}.